2025–26 OEHL season

 The 2025–26 OEHL season is the third season of the Ontario Elite Hockey League.
-The league began play on October 3, 2025 and will conclude on January 31, 2026.
-The post-season will begin in February 2026 and conclude in March 2026.
+The league began play on October 3, 2025 and concluded on January 31, 2026.
+The post-season began on February 6, 2026 and concluded on April 26, 2026.

-The winner of the J. F. Paxton Trophy will qualify for the 2026 Allan Cup.
+The Seaforth Centenaires won the J. F. Paxton Trophy, as they defeated the Ripley Wolves in six games.

+Due to the length of the post-season, the Minto 81's have been announced as the OEHL representative at the Allan Cup.
+At the Allan Cup, the 81's finished in fifth place.

 Off-season

 Expansion

 On May 23, 2025, the OEHL member clubs and the Ontario Hockey Association approved three expansion applications for the 2025–26 season.
 Two weeks later, on June 6, the league announced the approval of two more expansion applications.
 This will bring the league to 16 teams.

 In the first round of expansion, the OEHL member clubs and the OHA approved the applications for the Elora Rocks, Shelburne Muskies and Tillsonburg Thunder.
 All three teams had previously played in the WOAA Senior Hockey League.

 In the second round of expansion, the OEHL member clubs and the OHA approved the applications for the Dunnville Aeros and Elmvale Harvesters.

 In the third round of expansion, the OEHL announced the Delhi Flames and the Petrolia Squires would join the league, bringing the number of franchises to 18 in the league.